wv11/cs30-major-project/proposal.md

 # Proposal

-Put a description of what you're going to do here...
+For my final project, I'm going to be creating an adventure story game

 ## Needs to have list